stephendawsondev/Cork-Car-Cut/README.md

         1. Upon entering the site, users are presented with a hero image that has 2-3 images of alternative forms of transport, depending on the screen size.
 There is also an overlay (or semi-overlay on mobile) that has the clear and concise name "Cork Car Cut" with a clarifying subheading and a call-to-action button.
         2. The main point is made immediately with the hero image and its text overlay.
-        3. The user can click the call to action button to scroll to the how to parcipate section to get started quickly, they can scroll through the site normally, or they can use the navigation menu items.
+        3. The user can click the call to action button to scroll to the "How to participate" section to get started quickly, they can scroll through the site normally, or they can use the navigation menu items.

     2. As a First Time Visitor, I want to easily navigate through the site to find relevant information about the different forms of alternative transport available.